 What meat goes with pesto?
 I love chicken or white fish with pesto, but even salmon is delicious.
 I love a good chicken pesto pasta.
 Three of my favorite foods in one!
 However, if you are plant based, you can use a legume or chickpea pasta to up the protein content of this dish.

 Do you serve it hot or cold?
 Either!
 You do not need to heat the pesto sauce up before serving.
-You can use it cold in sandwich or as a dip, or warm it up for pasta!
+You can use it cold in sandwich or as a dip (with my vegan summer rolls!), or warm it up for pasta!

 You can make a double batch of the pesto and keep the leftover sauce for sandwiches, dips, or for chicken and buddha bowls throughout the week!